 In other cases, high cortisol is the result of an underlying medical condition or a side effect of a medication.
 A doctor can advise on how to manage this.

-Here we consider some practical ways of lowering cortisol levels to help ensure that the body manages stress appropriately.
+This article considers some practical ways of lowering cortisol levels to help ensure that the body manages stress appropriately.

 - controlling blood sugar levels